Fred Brown (wide receiver)

-Frederick Brown (born December 1, 1993) is an American football wide receiver for the San Antonio Brahmas of the XFL.
+Frederick Brown (born December 1, 1993) is an American professional football wide receiver.
 He played college football at Mississippi State.

-Early life and high school
+Early life

 Brown was born and grew up in Jackson, Mississippi.
 He attended Jim Hill High School, where he played high school football.
 As a junior, Brown caught 35 passes for the Tigers and accumulated over 1,000 all purpose yards.
 He had 23 receptions for 419 yards and five touchdowns while also returning 20 kicks for 380 yards in his senior season.
 Brown, rated a three-star recruit by most recruiting services, committed to play college football at Mississippi State University over Ole Miss and Memphis.

 College career

 Brown was a member of the Mississippi State Bulldogs for four seasons, redshirting his true freshman season.
 He became MSU's third starter at receiver as a redshirt junior, catching 27 passes for 412 yards and three touchdowns.
 Brown was dismissed from the team shortly before the beginning of his redshirt senior season due to a student honor code violation.
 He finished his collegiate career with 50 receptions for 785 yards and five touchdowns in 23 games played.